PaloAltoNetworks/pan.dev/products/sase/api/config-orch/config-orch.md

 For example,

-An SD-WAN OEM vendor, is looking to integrate their SD-WAN solution with our cloud security services to simplify the onboarding process for their customers' SD-WAN branches.
+SD-WAN OEM vendor is looking to integrate their SD-WAN solution with our cloud security services to simplify the onboarding process for their customers' SD-WAN branches.
 However, they encounter the following challenges:

 **Different APIs for Panorama and Strata Cloud Manager:** An organization has to work with different APIs for our various management platforms.
 This not only doubles their integration efforts but also introduces additional complexity for their end customers.